ErnestOrt/Trampoline/README.md

 ### Contributing
 Start Admin Spring Boot locally and then click the star button to make the author and his neighbors happy :blush:.
 Then fork the repository and submit a pull request for whatever change you want to be added to this project.

-If you have any questions, just open an issue.
+If you have any questions or improvement proposal, just open an issue.

 # Enjoy it Folks!